 Pedestrians automatically expect cars to stop so they can pass the road.
 Some don’t even look around or rush through a crosswalk on a bike – for you, the driver, very unexpectedly.

 It’s a common habit to yield right of way to pedestrians.
-Some drivers stop even if the pedestrians are only walking by, just to be sure.
+Some drivers stop even if the pedestrians are only walking by on the sidewalk, just to be sure.
 So don’t be surprised when somebody walks straight under your wheels.
 It’s normal, just be prepared to jump on breaks and of course don’t drive fast.

 Maybe you are used to having traffic signs everywhere, at each crossroad.
 In some Norwegian cities and towns, you can be pretty confused when driving (and so are locals 😅).
 At one crossroad there are signs to yield the right of way, at another, there aren’t.